 A bill to be entitled An act relating to boating safety; amending s.
-327.395, F.S.; revising the requirement for persons born before a specified date to have certain identification and boating safety documentation in their possession while operating a vessel; amending s.
-327.54, F.S.; conforming a cross-reference; requiring liveries to provide hands-on instruction that meets specified requirements; providing an exemption from certain safety requirements if renters or lessees hire a professional captain; deleting the requirement that a livery obtain and carry insurance that also insures renters and lessees; conforming a provision to changes made by the act; providing an effective date.
+327.395, F.S.; requiring the Fish and Wildlife Conservation Commission to develop and publish an educational pamphlet relating to boating safety education; providing requirements for the pamphlet; amending s.
+327.4108, F.S.; providing an exemption from specified anchoring limitations for residential docking facilities, marinas, and existing mooring fields; revising anchoring limitation areas in certain sections of Biscayne Bay in Miami-Dade County; amending s.
+327.54, F.S.; conforming a crossreference; requiring liveries to provide hands-on instruction that meets specified requirements; providing an exemption from certain safety requirements if renters or lessees hire a professional captain; requiring a livery to either obtain and carry insurance that also insures renters or offer renters the opportunity to purchase specified liability coverage; requiring a livery to obtain a specified acknowledgement from renters upon refusal of such coverage; conforming a provision to changes made by the act; amending s.
+327.731, F.S.; requiring a person convicted of certain noncriminal boating infractions to complete a boating safety course; providing an